By Kristine McKenzie and Jennifer Whitehair

 The sheer numbers from these performances are mind-boggling.
 In one 29-day period Elvis entertained 101,509 guests, bringing in $1.5 million in ticket sales.
-In the course of his 800-plus performances in Vegas, Elvis sold $43.7 million in show tickets, about $270 million in 2011 dollars.
-In the months when Elvis was performing, 1 in 2 visitors to Las Vegas saw his show.
+In the course of his 800-plus performances in Vegas, Elvis sold $43.7 million in show tickets, about $277 million in 2013 dollars.
+In the months when Elvis was performing, 1-in-2 visitors to Las Vegas saw his show.

-The hotel became the Hilton in 1971 and the Las Vegas Hotel & Casino in 2012.
+The hotel became the Hilton in 1971, the Las Vegas Hotel & Casino in 2012 and Westgate Las Vegas in 2014.
 Over the years more people saw Elvis perform there than anywhere else in the world.

 Blackwood recalled the opening show on July 31, 1969 as a who's who of the entertainment business, with an audience full of celebrities including Tom Jones, Juliet Prowse and Sammy Davis Jr.

 "He (Davis) was a big Elvis fan.
 He was right down in front -- front row center -- and right in the middle of the show Elvis specifically singled out Sammy Davis Jr. and walked down to the edge of the stage where Sammy was seated and took off one of his big rings -- I don't know what kind of ring it was -- but he just handed it to Sammy and Sammy was thrilled of course."

 Elvis performed two shows a night -- at 8 p.m. and midnight for a month-long stretch at a time.
 Blackwood said he'd usually get to bed about 3 a.m. but sometimes the group would be up all night.